 It wasn’t until 20 years after the tasting, while researching a book on the subject, that Taber fully understood the scope of the event’s impact.

 “I went around the world talking to winemakers,” he says, “and I asked them, ‘Do you know about the Paris tasting?
 Did it have any impact on you?’
 And I got this uniform response, whether I was in Australia or New Zealand or South Africa.
 They all said, ‘Oh yeah, that was really important, because it inspired us to think that if the Californians can do it, we can do the same thing here in our country.’
-That’s when I realized that not only had it been a turning point for Napa, it had an impact on the world,” concludes Taber.
+That’s when I realised that not only had it been a turning point for Napa, it had an impact on the world,” concludes Taber.

 “Forty years later we’re still talking about” the Judgment of Paris, Winiarski adds.
 “And it keeps growing.”